Co-Founder & Chief Technology Advisor

-As Chief Technology Advisor Woodbury he leads the scientific and technological initiatives within the Skyworks Aeronautics organization and drives the maturation and realization of gyronautics technology globally.
+As Chief Technology Adviser Don Woodbury leads the scientific and technological initiatives within the Skyworks organization and drives the maturation and realization of gyronautics technology globally.

 Don has over 30 years of experience within the government science and technology community.
 He has served in senior-level positions as the Director of the Defense Advanced Research Projects Agency’s (DARPA) Strategic Technology Office, as a Program Manager in DARPA’s Tactical Technology Office, and as the Technical Director of the Homeland Security Advanced Research Projects Agency (HSARPA).
 He has led the investment of billions of dollars in science and technology programs that have enabled new capabilities in the air, ground, maritime, space, and cyber domains.